-Whitney Aussicker, LMSW is a Licensed Master Social Worker.
+Whitney Aussicker, LMSW, is a Licensed Master Social Worker.
 She received her BA in Psychology from Binghamton University and her Master’s Degree in Social Work from the State University of New York at Albany.
-Previous to RPI, Whitney spent time working at Samaritan Hospital’s Outpatient Mental Health Clinic as a Clinician.
-Whitney is committed to working with students to create a strong therapeutic relationship to help empower students in and out of the Counseling Center.
-In her spare time she enjoys exercising and spending time with friends and family.
+Previous to RPI, Whitney had the opportunity to work with various populations in the outpatient and community settings.
+Whitney is committed to working with students to create a strong therapeutic relationship and strives to help empower students in and out of the Counseling Center.
+She is dedicated to helping the students she works with navigate what they would like their journey here at RPI to look like.
+In her spare time, she enjoys exercising and spending time with friends and family.

 Ann Dillon, LCSW-R, is a Licensed Clinical Social Worker and she joined RPI Counseling Center in September 2021.
 She has been practicing as a clinical social worker in the Capital District for over 30 years.
 Ann has worked with various populations including providing therapy to children, adolescents and parents at a county mental health outpatient clinic.
 She has also worked with adults in an outpatient setting providing therapy to adults with various mental health conditions, later serving as the director of the outpatient clinic.